 Communication Data: If you communicate with us, we may process the information contained in your communication.
 This information may include your name and contact information, the content of your communication and any metadata our website generates where you communicate with us using the contact form available on our website.

 Regulatory Data: We may process your data if we need to do so in order to comply with our legal and/or regulatory obligations, so that we can protect the vital interests of you/ another natural person.

 1.2 How and why we process your personal data:

 We will process the data to maintain your account with us, to provide our services to you, to communicate with you and to back up our database.
 The reason we process the data is to ensure the proper administration of your account and our business and, where you have entered into a contract with us, for the purpose of fulfilling our contract with you.

 We will process that information so we can correspond with you and keep records of such correspondence.
 The reason we are processing this data is to ensure the proper administration of our business (our legitimate interest)

 The reason we process such data is to protect the vital interests of you or another natural person.

-With regards to each of your visits to our website we will automatically collect the following information:1.2 Information we collect about you.
+With regards to each of your visits to our website we will automatically collect the following information:

 We use Google Analytics cookies on our website.
 This cookie is used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookie collects information anonymously, including details about the number of visitors to our website, where visitors have come to the website from and the pages they visited.